-The need for more energy-efficient, and cost-efficient, lighting systems is increasing everyday.
-The use of movement detection, daylight equalization, and control technology for scheduling power management, via dimming and control of lights, can effectively improve efficiency of lighting systems.
-Considering the cost of electricity, old style lighting does not save money by any means.
+The need for more energy-efficient, and cost-efficient, lighting systems is increasing every day.
+The use of movement detection, daylight equalization, and control technology for scheduling power management, via dimming and control of lights, can effectively improve the efficiency of lighting systems.
+Considering the cost of electricity, old-style lighting does not save money by any means.
 However, some recently developed intelligent lighting systems are exceptional in all aspects.

 Intelligent lighting systems combine smart LED fixtures, having built-in occupancy and daylight harvesting sensors, that sense when natural daylight is available and automatically reduce the use of artificial lighting.
 It also features wireless controls, which allow facility managers to easily adjust lighting settings, web-based reporting of the facility operating patterns, and lighting usage.

 It no longer uses existing data cabling and is extremely flexible.
 Just like certain existing devices, it can also be turned on by motion.
 It is considerably more intelligent in detecting changes in temperature to be aware of someone’s presence.
 It can be programmed with various light combinations, such as light on one side and dark on the other side.
 Intelligent lighting can be integrated with security systems, as it operates better at detecting people than detecting motion.